home-assistant/home-assistant.io/source/_integrations/heos.markdown

 You can play a URL through a HEOS media player using the `media_player.play_media` action.
 The HEOS player must be able to reach the URL.

 {% note %}
-The URL (`media_content_type`) must be 255 characters or fewer due to a limitation on the HEOS firmware API.
+The URL (`media_content_type`) must be 255 characters or fewer due to a limitation in the HEOS firmware.
 {% endnote %}

 Example action data payload: